Blinks

 Chrome extensions may be used to add Blink support to clients that would not normally support Blinks.
 E.g. Twitter web may be made to support Blinks if chrome extensions such as Backpack, Sofllare or Phantom integrate Blinks capabilities.

-In this section we cover Option 3 above in more detail, as it is the pure URL-encoding of the full experience: specifying both an action and the client in which it is to be executed.
+In this section, we cover option three above in more detail, as it is the pure URL encoding of the full experience, i.e., specifying both an Action and the client in which it is to be executed.

 Any signing client can implement an interstitial site for execution, and developers and users can compose interstitials and actions as they see fit.
 We describe some examples in the next section.

-Alice is using Jupiter to swap tokens.
-She chooses the paying & receiving tokens, say SOL & WIF.
+Let's imagine that Alice is using Jupiter to swap tokens.
+She chooses the paying and receiving tokens; for this example, we'll assume it's SOL and WIF.
 Near the Swap button is another button she may press, that allows for sharing the action with others.

 Once she chooses one, say Backpack, it copies to her clipboard a URL of the format https://backpack.app/?action=solana:<swap-url>

-Note that in the above example, jup.ag’s interface gives Alice choice for the interstitial, not the blink itself.
+Note that in the above example, it's not the not the Blink that gives Alice a choice for the interstitial, it's jup.ag interface.
 When Bob taps Alice’s choice for backpack, he is taken to Backpack.

-💡 If for example Dialect chose to implement an interstitial-choosing step at https://dialect.to/?action=… —where a user chooses which signing client to use—Backpack, Phantom, etc.—then this is an entirely different abstraction than an interstitial URL, and not a part of the official Blink implementation.
+💡 If, for example, Dialect chooses to implement an interstitial-choosing step at https://dialect.to/?action=… where a user chooses which signing client to use—Backpack, Phantom, etc.— this is an entirely different abstraction than an interstitial URL and not a part of the official Blink implementation.

-When one action is being taken from a set of available actions, all other actions become un-executable until such time as the current executing action succeeds or fails (incl. timeout).
+When one action is being taken from a set of available actions, all other actions become un-executable until such time as the currently executing action succeeds or fails, which can include a timeout.

-Blinks do not need to persist their lifecycle beyond the in-the-moment, single user session.
-If a user refreshes the client, or leaves and comes back at a later time, past or current interactions with the Blink are no longer reflected by the client.
-This includes not just succeeded actions, but also actions in the middle of execution.
+Blinks do not need to persist their lifecycle beyond the present single-user session.
+If a user refreshes the client or leaves and returns later, past or current interactions with the Blink will no longer reflected by the client.
+This includes both successful actions and actions in the middle of executing.

 In future versions, Action and Blink outcomes may persist beyond single-session use.